-- What is a QA Engineer?
+- What is a Quality Assurance (QA) Engineer?

-- Why is QA Essential for Outsourcing
+- Why are Quality Assurance Engineers Essential for Outsourcing

-What is a QA Engineer?
+What is a Quality Assurance (QA) Engineer?

 - Software test engineers create test plans and cases, assess possible risks, detect defects, and report them to the development team.